 Separate the essentials from the nice-to-haves.
 Fit-out works may be required to ensure your new space works for your people.
 Trendy office design is commonly associated with staff productivity and happiness.
 But keep in mind that what goes up must come down.

-Make goods can be costly and often breed tenant-landlord conflicts.
-So, it pays to have a professional tenant representative negotiate the make good provision on your behalf and review other contract terms so that you don't get caught out.
+Make good provisions can be costly and often breed tenant-landlord conflicts.
+So, it pays to have a professional tenant representative negotiate on your behalf and review other contract terms so that you don't get caught out.

-With national vacancy rates on the rise and competition for quality tenants intensifying, savvy landlords are increasingly undertaking spec fit-outs of vacant space to stay ahead.
-That's because more and more tenants have a preference for brand new, 'plug and play' type office spaces.
-Uncertain economic conditions also mean that tenants are demanding more flexibility in their commercial lease.
+Savvy landlords are increasingly undertaking spec fit-outs of vacant space to stay ahead.
+That's because there are more tenants who prefer brand new, 'plug and play' type office spaces.
+Uncertain economic conditions also mean that tenants demand more flexibility in their commercial lease.

 The Tenant CS team are experienced negotiators.
-We’re familiar with the problems that can arise with commercial make good provisions, leasing documentation and terminology.
+We're familiar with the problems arising with commercial make good provisions, leasing documentation and terminology.
 So we will make recommendations that increase your savings and reduce your risk.